TopRoupi/grey-hack-repo/README.md

 in development there is no other configuration required other than the database.yml in /config

+in production
-in production aws s3 configs in /config/storage.yml and mailer provider in /config/enviroments/production.rb are required
+aws s3 configs in /config/storage.yml
+mailer provider and session_cache_store in /config/enviroments/production.rb
+action cable redis in /config/cable.yml

 * Database setup